dtao/autovalidate/README.md

 How validation results should be reported.

-The dot reporter prints a `'.'` character for ever file successfully validated, and an `'F'` for files that are invalid.
+The dot reporter prints a `'.'` character for every file successfully validated, and an `'F'` for files that are invalid.

 The list reporter prints the full path of every file validated, with a green checkmark for valid files and a red X for invalid files.